f361015/swarm_nav_inter_iit/README.md

 # Centralized Intelligence for Dynamic Swarm Navigation (BharatForge)

+This Project was made under a week for an Inter IIT TechMeet 13.0 Robotics Problem Statement

+_Apologies if the project is a bit wonky, it was my first time with ros, robotics and this field in general.
+Plus, its highly unlikely that I'll keep updating this repository but I will polish it up for github once the event is over._

 ## Problem Statement

 The problem focuses on designing a Singular Brain for a robot swarm tasked with performing optimized path planning in highly dynamic environments.
 The challenges involve developing and training a multi-agent system capable of navigating in environments where: